 2. His Father Was Pretty Great Too

 Before Alexander’s father Phillip turned it into a military superpower, the Kingdom of Macedonia was not very important politically.
-Phillip was tired of being pushed around by Greek city-states like Athens and Thebes, so he turned the Macedonian army from a ragtag group of soldiers into a well-oiled fighting machine.
+Phillip was tired of Greek city-states like Athens and Thebes, so he turned the Macedonian army from a ragtag group of soldiers into a well-oiled fighting machine.

-The Macedonian army was proud of its well-trained cavalry and the Macedonian phalanx, a formation of infantry that could not be broken.
+The Macedonian army was proud of its well-trained cavalry and the Macedonian phalanx, a formation of infantry that was invincible.
 Phillip’s infantry marched in tight formations of eight men across and 16 deep.
-They were armed with long hunting spears called sarissas, which were 18-foot (5.5-meter) wooden poles with iron tips.
+They were armed with long hunting spears called sarissas, 18-foot (5.5-meter) wooden poles with iron tips.
 Each row’s spears would come down one by one, stabbing charging armies and horses.

-Phillip was killed in 336 BCE, and 20-year-old Alexander took over the throne.
+After the murder of Phillip in 336 BCE, and 20-year-old Alexander took over the throne.
 He inherited his father’s army, which had already defeated Macedonia’s rivals on the Greek mainland and was moving toward Persia.

 Phillip is best known as the father of Alexander the Great, but Alexander might not have been as famous if Phillip hadn’t given him a huge head start.
 Historians still can’t agree on who was most responsible for Macedonia’s rise to power.